 - International access: Use Global Entry kiosks at 75+ U.S. airports and select international locations

 The cost of letting it expire: Without Global Entry, you'll spend an average of 45 minutes longer per international trip waiting in customs and security lines.
-For someone who travels internationally 4 times per year, that's 3 hours of wasted time annually—or 15 hours over the 5-year membership period.
+For someone who travels internationally four times per year, that's three hours of wasted time annually — or 15 hours over the five-year membership period.

 If you're a frequent flier, make sure that you're maximizing your rewards by purchasing your flight tickets and hotel stays with a travel card.

 How to check your expiration date: Log into your Trusted Traveler Program (TTP) account and view your membership details.
-Your expiration date will be clearly displayed on your dashboard.
+It's also printed on the back of your Global Entry card.

 Step-by-Step Global Entry Renewal Process